 Using Scenario Planning to Understand COVID-19 Impacts to the Toll Industry

 While financial and economic experts may argue whether the current pandemic is truly a “Black Swan” event, all agree COVID-19 is impacting our nation’s toll facilities.
 The uncertainty of this pandemic continues to beleaguer leaders at every level, but one thing is clear.
 The far-reaching impacts are real and no industry is unaffected.
-A recent letter to Congress from the International Bridge, Tunnel & Turnpike Association (IBTTA), has requested nearly $9.3 billion in flexible federal funding to restore critical lost revenues across the nation’s 342 toll facilities.
+A letter to Congress from the International Bridge, Tunnel & Turnpike Association (IBTTA) requested nearly $9.3 billion in flexible federal funding to restore critical lost revenues across the nation’s 342 toll facilities.

-As a traffic and revenue market leader, CDM Smith has assembled thought leaders, toll planners and engineers, and data and financial experts to help clients navigate these uncertainties by doing what we have been doing for decades: forecasting and modeling, using real-world data, applying potential scenarios, and performing dynamic analysis.
+As a traffic and revenue market leader, CDM Smith assembled thought leaders, toll planners and engineers, and data and financial experts to help clients navigate these uncertainties by doing what we have been doing for decades: forecasting and modeling, using real-world data, applying potential scenarios, and performing dynamic analysis.
 The following provides a glimpse into what we think could be the new normal for many toll facilities.

 An Unprecedented Decline

 Using data from 14 toll agencies throughout the country, our experts observed the daily road performance from March 1 to June 30, 2020.
 As a baseline, the study included four large agencies (operating over 150 centerline miles, including interstate and urban facilities); two medium-sized agencies (comprising between 50 to 150 centerline miles of primarily urban facilities); and eight small systems (consisting of less than 50 centerline miles, that serve mostly urban travel and single facilities).